Los-Angeless/donation-website/README.md

 # Donation Website for Cancer Patient
+# Created for fun purspose only

 This project is a simple website designed to raise donations for a cancer patient.
 It includes sections for the patient's image, a QR code for payment, and an about/abstract section to provide context and information about the cause.